-This fact sheet covers the key changes to the Fair Work Act 2009 (Cth) (Fair Work Act) about limiting the use of fixed term contracts.
+This fact sheet covers the use of fixed term contracts.

 Disclaimer

 This fact sheet provides general information about fixed term contracts and the Fair Work Act.
 This information is a guide only and is not legal advice.
 If you or your organisation has a specific legal issue, you should seek legal advice before deciding what to do.